-Generic Name: hydrocortisone / pramoxine topical
+Generic name: hydrocortisone / pramoxine topical

 For Healthcare Professionals

-Dermatologic side effects including burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria have been reported.[Ref]
+Frequency not reported: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria[Ref]

 1. "Product Information.
 Proctofoam HC (hydrocortisone-pramoxine topical)."
 Meda Pharmaceuticals (2005):